core-wg/oscore/draft-ietf-core-object-security.md

 | Response with Observe    |  0  | > 0 |
 +--------------------------+-----+-----+
 ~~~~~~~~~~~
-{: #fig-byte-flag title="Presence of data fields in compressed OSCOAP header" artwork-align="center"}
+{: #fig-byte-flag title="Presence of data fields in compressed OSCORE header" artwork-align="center"}

-## Auxilliary Data  {#auxilliary-data}
+## Auxiliary Data  {#auxiliary-data}

-For certain use cases, it is necessary or favorable for the sending endpoint to provide some auxilliary data in order for the receiving endpoint to retrieve the recipient context.
-One use case is if the same kid is used with multiple master keys, in which case some other identifier can be included as auxilliary data to enable the receiving endpoint to find the right security context.
-The auxilliary data is not protected, and so may be eavesdropped or manipulated in transfer.
-Applications need to make the appropriate security and privacy considerations of sending auxilliary data.
+For certain use cases, it is necessary or favorable for the sending endpoint to provide some auxiliary data in order for the receiving endpoint to retrieve the recipient context.
+One use case is if the same 'kid' is used with multiple master keys, in which case some other identifier can be included as auxiliary data to enable the receiving endpoint to find the right security context.
+The auxiliary data is not protected, and so may be eavesdropped or manipulated in transfer.
+Applications need to make the appropriate security and privacy considerations of sending auxiliary data.

 Examples:

-* If the sending endpoint has an identifier in some other namespace which can be used to retrive or establish the security context, then that identifier can be used as auxilliary data.
+* If the sending endpoint has an identifier in some other namespace which can be used to retrive or establish the security context, then that identifier can be used as auxiliary data.

-* In case of a group communication scenario {{I-D.tiloca-core-multicast-oscoap}}, if the sender endpoint belongs to multiple groups involving the same endpoints, then a group identifier can be used as auxilliary data to enable the receiving endpoint to find the right group security context.
+* In case of a group communication scenario (e.g., {{I-D.tiloca-core-multicast-oscoap}}), if the sender endpoint belongs to multiple groups involving the same endpoints, then a group identifier can be used as auxiliary data to enable the receiving endpoint to find the right group security context.

 ## Compression Examples

-This section provides examples of COSE Objects before and after OSCOAP compression.
+This section provides examples of COSE Objects before and after OSCORE compression.

 ### Example: Request